im-open/create-tags-action/README.md

 # Create Multiple Tags Action

-Creates or updates tags.
-User to generate GitHub Action and Terraform Module tag where releases are not generated.
+Creates or update tags that are not associated with a published release.

-The source tag cannot have an associated pre-releases.
+- The source tag cannot have an associated pre-releases.
-The target tags cannot have associated releases.
+- The target tags cannot have associated releases.

-Easily generates additonal major `v1` and `latest` tags.
+- Easily generates additonal major `v1` and `latest` tags.
+- Cannot create tags associated with a pre-release.

+> Generally used in workflows that maintain GitHub Actions and Terraform Modules

 ## Index